TheDudeman-67/Flying-arrow-game/README.md

 Download the .py (python) file in the main branch. (requires python to be installed on your computer)

 ## VERSION HISTORY

+NOTICE: Due to school, most updates will be on the weekends.

 v1.2.2 (Latest): Decreased load time

 v1.2.1: Added version display in the game window.